smarty-archives/configo/README.md

 }
 ```

+ConditionalSource resolves values based on a condition supplied as a callback.

 #### func  FromDevelopmentOnlyDefaults

 ```go
 func FromDevelopmentOnlyDefaults() *ConditionalSource
 ```
-A conditional source which determine if we are running in a development
+A conditional source which determines if we are running in a development
 environment

 #### func  NewConditionalSource